hamelsmu/k8s-slackbot-python/README.md

 - **`Role`**: this specifies the permissions of the role, which will be a `ServiceAccount` due to the `RoleBinding`
 - **`RoleBinding`**: this is a mapping that associates the `Role` with the `ServiceAccount`.
 - **`NameSpace`**: you can segment and organize your applications in Kubernetes with a NameSpace, which is a good idea for security purposes.
 The namespace is named "hamel" in this example.

-### Deployment
+The Slack bot in this example requires a token; for that, we will use Kuberentes Secrets.
+Instead of creating a YAML file with the secret the script [`run.sh`](./run.sh) has a command that creates a secret from the environment variable `SLACK_TOKEN`.
+The secret is exposed as an environment variable in [controller-deployment.yml](controller-deployment.yml).

+## Deploying the Bot

-The deployment for the custom controller is defined in [controller-deployment.yml](controller-deployment.yml).
+The deployment for the daemon is defined in [controller-deployment.yml](controller-deployment.yml).
 Concretely, the `Deployment` will run a pod, which will run your container with your code that watches Kubernetes events for new jobs.
-This includes the Docker Container that will run the [custom controller code](#custom-controller-code).
+This includes the Docker Container that will run the [Bot's code](#bot-code).

-## Custom Controller Code
+## Bot Code

 The code is defined in two places:

-- [Dockerfile](./Dockerfile): This is the environment the custom controller will run in.
+- [Dockerfile](./Dockerfile): This is the environment the daemon will run in.
 The command at the end runs the python script.
-- [py-operatory.py](./py-operator.py): This is the python code for the custom controller.
+- [py-operatory.py](./py-operator.py): This is the python code that watches for jobs and optionally sends slack messages.

 ## Job(s) We Want to Monitor